-Community Mental Health Providers must ensure that Community Mental Health Services provided by CMH Providers are provided in accordance with the Medicaid State Plan and He-M 401.02, He-M 403.02 and He-M 426.
-This includes, but is not limited to, ensuring that Community Mental Health Services for which the CMH Provider is currently approved by the Department to provide, are appropriately provided to eligible Members.
+Community Mental Health Providers must ensure that Community Mental Health Services are provided in accordance with the Medicaid State Plan and He-M 401.02, He-M 403.02 and He-M

+426. This includes, but is not limited to, ensuring that Community Mental Health Services for which the CMH Provider is currently approved by the Department to provide, are appropriately provided to eligible Members.
 For all Community Mental Health Services provided by a CMH Provider, the CMH Provider shall comply with He-M 426.04, including but not limited to, ensuring that all Members receiving CMH Services from the CMH Provider have been identified as currently eligible Members to receive CMH Services by a CMH Program, pursuant to He-M 401, and that the CMH Provider has a method for collaborative service planning and service delivery with the regional CMH Program, including joint development and approval of an Individual Service Plan for each Member.
+Eligible Members will be offered the provisions of supports for illness self-management and recovery and will be provided with coordinated care when entering and leaving a designated receiving facility.